johnwcowan/r7rs-work/CombinatorsCowan.md

 `(begin-procedure `*thunk* ...`)`

 Invokes *thunks* in order, and returns what the last thunk returns, or an unspecified value if there are no thunks.

 `(if-procedure `*value then-thunk* *else-thunk*`)`

 If *value* is true, invokes *then-thunk* and returns what it returns.
 Otherwise, invokes *else-thunk* and returns what it returns.

 `(when-procedure `*value thunk* ...`)`
 `(unless-procedure `*value thunk* ...`)`

 If *value* is false/true, immediately returns.
-Otherwise, invokes each *thunk* in turn and then returns.
-In all cases an unspecified value is returned.
+Otherwise, invokes each *thunk* in turn and then returns. n all cases an unspecified value is returned.

 `(value-procedure `*value then-proc else-thunk*`)`

 If *value* is true, invokes *then-proc* on it and returns what *then-proc* returns.
 Otherwise, invokes *else-thunk* and returns what it returns.

 `(case-procedure `*value thunk-alist* *else-thunk*`)`

 Searches *thunk-alist* for *value* (as if by `assv`).
 If there is a matching entry in *thunk-alist*, its cdr is invoked as a thunk, and `case-procedure` returns what the thunk returns.
 If there is no such entry in *thunk-alist*, invokes *else-thunk* and returns what it returns.

 `(lazy-and-procedure `*thunk* ...`)`
 `(eager-and-procedure `*thunk* ...`)`